Praise for The Door-Man

 “Good fiction opens new dimensions and perspectives on our existence, and Peter Wheelwright opens many in The Door-Man that will be of particular interest to New Yorkers and New York Staters: the history of Central Park and of the city’s water system, the emergence of the first forests 380 million years ago in the now flooded town of Gilboa; the dioramas and specimen cases of the American Museum of Natural History, the sanctum sanctorum of the planet’s animal diversity; with visits to the Miccosukie people of the Everglades.
 All in the course of the gripping three-generation saga of an extended family that includes murder, incest, bastard siblings, and all kinds of other skeletons in the closet.
 A frothy bouillabaisse of narrative history and imaginative storytelling.”

 Alex Shoumatoff, literary journalist, author, and editor of Dispatchesfromthevanishingworld.com

 “A suspenseful reflection on identity and memory, with their unsparing strangeness and dreamlike fragility, The Door-Man intimates that while time does not heal all, it does elicit forgiveness.
 Wheelwright reminds us that, like memory itself, life does not progress steadily without opposition, but occurs in unexpected leaps and bounds, seemingly random and always incomplete.
 A complex and thoughtful book.”

-Susanna Moore, Author of In the Cut and Miss Aluminum-A Memoir
+Susanna Moore, Author of The Lost Wife and In The Cut

 “Wheelwright conjures another time and world, a once-here historical intrigue as poignant as memory.
 Filled with insight, deft detail, wry wit, The Door-Man is exactly the novelistic embrace we need in our agitated bewilderment.”